achan24/achan24/README.md

 ## Hi there 👋
 I recently completed my Higher Diploma Science in Computer course at National College of Ireland where my final project was a secondhand marketplace app, called Revalue.ie.
-Please checkout the github repostiory!
+Please checkout the github repository!
 Thank you and have a good browse!
 <!--
 **achan24/achan24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.